tariqahmed1912/internship-kloudle/docs/static_analysis.md

 ## **Objective**

-The aim of this section is to perform static analysis on DVNA, using SAST and SCA tools, in a Jenkins pipeline.
+The aim of this section is to perform static analysis on DVNA using SAST tools in a Jenkins pipeline.

 About SAST

 -   Static application security testing (SAST) is a testing methodology that analyzes source code to find security vulnerabilities.
 -   SAST scans an application before the code is compiled.
 Its also known as white box testing.

-About SCA

-- Software composition analysis (SCA) identifies all the open source in a codebase and maps that inventory to a list of current known vulnerabilities.
-- It helps identify vulnerabilities in open source code (dependencies) used in code.

 Prerequisites